seng637-Winter/seng637-a5-afifaniks/Assignment5-16.md

 We also investigate the running average of failure of the SUT by using SFRAT.
 It is a calculation to analyze data points by creating a series of averages of different selections of the full data set.
 It helps to smooth out sudden fluctuations in time-series data and provides a better insights on the trend.
 Typically, if the trend is upwards then the errors or failures are rising and if it is downwards, number of failures is decreasing.
 ![Average failure](media/average_trend.png)
 ### 2.4 Plots for failure rate and reliability of the SUT for the test data
 For a better comparison, we show both predictions using a subset of all data and predictions using only first 21 data.
+Please note that for all cases, as indicated in the previous section, we used covariate F with a factor of 20.
 The interval to failure plot of the two selected models is provided below:

 Figure A: Interval to failure plot using all data.
 ![Interval to failure plot](media/model_comparison.png) Figure B: Interval to failure plot using subset of 21
 ![Interval to failure plot using subset of 21](media/best_prediction.png)

-Now we report the failure intensity predictions using all data and using the subset of first 21 data points.
+Now we report the failure intensity (failure rate) predictions using all data and using the subset of first 21 data points.

 Figure A: Failure intensity plot using all data.
 ![Intensity plot](media/intensity_plot.png)
 Figure B: Failure intensity plot using subset of 21
 ![Intensity plot using subset of 21](media/best_intensity.png)

-The plots provide us an important insights about our original data amd the prediction of the models.
+The plots provide us an important insights about our original data and the prediction of the models.

 We get the cumulative failure for both DW3 and GM from this table by summing the respective columns.
 ![Predictions](media/model_predictions.png)